bia-technologies/lowkiq/README.md

 ## Shutdown

-Send TERM or INT signal to process (Ctrl-C).
+Send TERM or INT signal to the process (Ctrl-C).
-Process will wait for executed jobs to finish.
+The process will wait for executed jobs to finish.

-Note that if queue is empty, process sleeps `poll_interval` seconds, therefore, the process will not stop until the `poll_interval` seconds have passed.
+Note that if a queue is empty, the process sleeps `poll_interval` seconds, therefore, the process will not stop until the `poll_interval` seconds have passed.

 ## Debug

-To get trace of all threads of app:
+To get trace of all threads of an app:

 ```
 kill -TTIN <pid>